hendra-labs/termai-core/README.md

 ## 🚀 Overview

-**TermAI-Core** is designed for developers who live inside the terminal.
-Instead of heavy, electron-based IDEs that consume gigabytes of RAM, `termai-core` provides a lightweight, high-performance TUI (Terminal User Interface) powered by advanced AST parsing and local RAG capabilities.
+**TermAI-Core** is a high-performance, terminal-native AI development tool designed for developers who live inside the terminal.
+Instead of heavy, resource-intensive IDE extensions that consume gigabytes of RAM, `termai-core` provides a lightweight Terminal User Interface (TUI) powered by advanced Abstract Syntax Tree (AST) parsing and local RAG (Retrieval-Augmented Generation).

-Whether you want to query your entire codebase using natural language or refactor code inline directly from your terminal, TermAI-Core keeps you in the flow state.

 ---

 ## ✨ Key Features

-* **⚡ Ultra-Low RAM Footprint:** Written in high-performance compiled code (Rust/Go) without heavy runtimes.
+* **⚡ Ultra-Low RAM Footprint:** Built with compiled performance in mind, consuming a fraction of the memory used by electron-based tools.
-* **🌳 AST-Powered Repo Understanding:** Uses **Tree-sitter** for lightning-fast syntax analysis, ensuring the AI truly understands your functions, classes, and file structures.
+* **🌳 AST-Powered Repo Understanding:** Integrates **Tree-sitter** for lightning-fast syntax analysis, enabling the AI to accurately comprehend your codebase structure, functions, and references.
-* **🔍 Local-First RAG:** Keeps your code secure with local vector search embeddings (LanceDB/DuckDB) combined with support for local models via Ollama (or cloud providers).
+* **🔍 Local-First RAG:** Secure your proprietary code with local vector embeddings combined with support for offline models via Ollama.
 * **⌨️ Keyboard-Centric Workflow:** Designed seamlessly for terminal enthusiasts, integrating smoothly with Neovim, Tmux, and custom shell environments.
 * **🛠️ Zero-Config Setup:** Initialize and run instantly inside any project repository with a single command.